Detailed Configuration Examples

 How to Use This Guide

 The examples are patterns, not rigid requirements.
 If your logs are already JSON, you can skip parsing.
 If they're not, add a parser.
-The core principle is: send valid JSON logs to the /log_sink endpoint of your SenseOn log collector.
+The core principle is: get valid JSON to the /log_sink endpoint.

 Table of Contents